microsoft/PowerToys/README.md

 - [Code Organization](doc/coding/organization.md)

 # Contributing
-This project welcomes contributions and suggestions and we are excited to work with the power user community to build a set of tools for helping you get the most our of Windows.
+This project welcomes contributions and suggestions and we are excited to work with the power user community to build a set of tools for helping you get the most out of Windows.

 We ask that **before you start work on a feature that you would like to contribute**, please read our [Contributor's Guide](contributing.md).
 We will be happy to work with you to figure out the best approach, provide guidance and mentorship throughout feature development, and help avoid any wasted or duplicate effort.